alexeilebedev/openacr/txt/tests.md

     +    // test code goes here
     +}

+Alternatively, we could proceed manually:

+    $ echo atfdb.unittest unittest:algo_lib.Test1 | acr -insert -write
+    ...
+    $ amc
+    ...

+Or even:

+    $ vim data/atfdb/unittest.ssim

 After implementing the test, we can run it with `atf_unit algo_lib.Test`

 We can run all unit tests from our namespace with

-    atf_unit algo.%
+    $ atf_unit algo_lib.%
+    ...

 ### Normalization Checks

-We can create a normalization check with
+We can create a normalization check with :

-    acr_ed -create -normcheck <name> -write
+    $ acr_ed -create -normcheck <name> -write
+    ...

+Alternatively, we could do:

+    $ echo atfdb.normcheck normcheck:mycheck | acr -insert -write
+    $ amc

+And then implement the function `atf_norm::normcheck_mycheck()` somewhere in a file that links with `atf_norm`.

 ### Debugging